 It's not mandatory to use the Mobile Aspect Ratio Lock feature in order for your experience to be well put together on the mobile version.
 In fact, if you have many elements, it can be helpful to have them one under another for better visibility, rather than having them side by side as in desktop mode.
 You can see an example below.

-You can notice in the last image that the size of the grouped elements does not fit the mobile screen in order to still be readable and provide an easy to navigate, user-friendly experience to the page visitor.
+In the desktop version, those two blocks look identical.
+Both are grouped, but only the bottom one had its aspect ratio locked.
+You can notice that the size of the locked elements does not fit the mobile screen in order to still be readable and provide an easy-to-navigate, user-friendly experience to the page visitor.
 However, in the image before it, the elements are grouped but then individually arranged to fit the screen size in a way that you would expect from a mobile-optimized page.